jarmokivekas/tuamk-thesis/doc/main.md

 a tradeoff in data set size and required computational power.

 Increasing the temporal resolution will increase the number of measurements, hence increasing data size.
-Digitized signal waveform has to be processed on the host PC before completing each measurement.
+The digitized signal waveform has to be processed on the host PC before completing each measurement.
 More computation power helps with increasing temporal resolution by speeding up the waveform processing.